 Though an unknown town in the state of Haryana, Barara comes alive during Dussehra celebrations.
 It has already entered the Limca Book of Records for burning the world’s highest effigy of Ravana, adding few feet to it every consecutive year.
 In 2013, it was a 200 ft. long effigy which increased in height to 215 ft. in 2014.
 Visit Barara for Dussehra celebrations 2015 and you would be astounded by the colossal demon dwarfing everything around.
 The closest airport to Barara is at Chandigarh while Ambala serves as the nearest railway station.

 Completing 405 years of extravagant celebrations in 2015, Mysore Dasara enjoys the honor of being the state-festival.
-The captivating Mysore Palace gets illuminated with 100,000 bulbs every evening during this 10-day long festivity.
+The captivating Mysore Palace, one of the famous landmarks in India, gets illuminated with 100,000 bulbs every evening during this 10-day long festivity.
 Local deity Goddess Chamundeshwari’s idol placed on a pure gold carrier placed on a remarkably embellished elephant leads the royal procession.
 Musical bands, dance groups and majestically decorated camels, elephants and horses add grandeur to the whole environment.
 Cultural performances and exhibitions make the city bustle with joy.
 Mysore in Karnataka is easy to access as it is served by a domestic airport, a busy railway station and excellent road connectivity.
 Bangalore-Mysore is the best route opted by tourists and cabs from Bangalore to Mysore are available round the clock.
 Also, do note that it is a beautiful city with much to offer.
 So, even if you miss the dussera, do check out these great places near Mysore.